Australia: Bushfire crisis triggers mass protests | DW | 10.01.2020

 Thousands of protesters have blocked the main streets of major cities across the country.
 Climate scientists have warned the frequency and intensity of bushfires will worsen as Australia becomes hotter and drier.

-Thousands of people took to the streets in Australia's major cities to rally against Scott Morrison's government's inaction on climate change and their handling of the ongoing bushfire crisis that has devastated country, destroying wildlife and polluting the air.
+Thousands of people took to the streets in Australia's major cities to rally against Scott Morrison's government's inaction on climate change and its handling of the ongoing bushfire crisis that has devastated the country, destroying wildlife and polluting the air.

 Friday's protests marked the country's first major demonstration since the fire season began in late July.
 The nationwide rallies were organized by university students and broadcast live on social media platforms.